DETAILED ACTION

 Claim(s) 14 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), Pan et al (CN-108675634-A), and Yu et al (CN-106630567-A) as applied to claim 13 above, and further in view of Lezzi et al (WO-2017019840-A1).

 Regarding claim 14, depending from claim 13, Yu teaches the second kiln temperature is held for 10 minutes (Line 76-78) which is outside of the instantly claimed range.
 In the same field of endeavor, Lezzi teaches of a two-step/temperature heating wherein the second kiln temperature is held for 60 seconds [00213].
-It would be obvious to one of ordinary skill in the art at the time of invention that the temperature and time for the heating step can be modified since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention that the temperature and time for the heating step can be modified since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.

 Claim(s) 19-22 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), and Pan et al (CN-108675634-A) as applied to claim 1 above, and further in view of Seto (US-20160194239-A1).

 Regarding claims 19-22, depending from claim 1, Gorman teaches of using soda-lime-silica glass (Col. 5 Line 42-50; Col. 9 Line 30-32) which contains alkali metal, alkaline earth metal, and silicate.
 Gorman does not expressly teach the compositional range of the glass used in their process.
 In related thermally tempered glass composition art [0073], Seto teaches of silicon dioxide [0014], alkali metal oxide [0033], potassium oxide [0033], and boron trioxide [0016] that falls within the instantly claimed range.
-It would be obvious to one of ordinary skill in the art to use a known glass composition that is capable of being thermally tempered is compatible with the instantly claimed method.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use a known glass composition that is capable of being thermally tempered is compatible with the instantly claimed method.

 Claim(s) 23 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), and Pan et al (CN-108675634-A) as applied to claim 1 above, and further in view of Leger et al (GB-1218093-A).